JingChen-Thu/academic_website/content/publication/2023qichenliao_fast/index.md

 # Publication name and optional abbreviated publication name.
 publication: Journal of Scientific Computing, 98 (1), 1-19
-publication_short: Communications in Mathematical Sciences, 98 (1), 1-19
+publication_short: Journal of Scientific Computing, 98 (1), 1-19

 # Display this page in the Featured widget?
 featured: true